LBRF-Pipelines/.github/profile/README.md

 ![LBRF Banner](https://lbrfdalhousie.files.wordpress.com/2015/07/cropped-revised_header4.jpg)

-This is the home for tThe open-access analysis pipleines for our studies.
-The purpose of this page is to archive copies of the code used to analyze data for studies completed in the lab.
+This is the repository for the open-access analysis pipleines for our studies.
+The purpose of this page is to archive copies of the code used to analyze data for studies completed in the LBRF.

 The lab's hompage can be found here [LBRF](https://github.com/LBRF).